justinienb/ADN_PathFinder/README.md

 (if you'r new to git, the url in this command is found by clicking the green button on the top of the project) You can clone the project using ssh too, but you'll need to set up a ssh key.

 After clonning the project you can open it on visual studio.
-To do that you can left click on the project folder or directly using the "open a folder" in the file menu of visual studio.
+To do that you can right click on the project folder or directly using the "open a folder" in the file menu of visual studio.
 The right root folder is the one that directly contain the folders src, bin..etc

 Once you have the the project opened in visual studio you will need to install some plugins (remember, visual studio is a text editor, to develop on this software you'll often need to enhance it with multiple plugin to enable syntax coloring, syntax error recognition, code autocopletion and suggestion etc...).